417 Gidding St., Suite 100

 Alcohol & Substance Abuse Prevention

-Evidence Based Prevention efforts are in place to address the needs of elementary school students.
-An example of the curriculum that is presented in elementary classes shows the dangers and consequences of substance abuse among young people.
+Evidence Based Prevention efforts are in place to address the needs of Curry County youth.
+The curriculum that is presented in elementary and middle school classes illuminates the dangers and consequences of substance abuse among young people.
 Support is provided to the youth programs at schools throughout Curry County.
-The New Mexico State Police and Melrose Police Department conduct prevention classes at least two evenings a week targeting our youth population.
-Media campaigns are conducted through print and radio advertisements at different times through out the year, especially around holidays and school events where drinking is prevalent.
-The Curry County DWIprogram and the Curry County DWI Taskforce also participate in alcohol free events at prom.
+Media campaigns are conducted through print and radio advertisements and social media at different times throughout the year, especially around holidays and school events where drinking is prevalent.

 The Curry County Sheriff’s Office, City of Clovis Police Department, NM State Police, Texico Police, Melrose Police, and the Special Investigations Division of the Department of Public Safety collaborate in conducting activities such as DWI checkpoints, DWI saturation patrols, DWI warrant enforcement, public educational events, and underage drinking enforcement efforts.